-The Orlando Sisters gladly welcome people interested in becoming a Sister or a Guard regardless of their race, religion, physical ability, sexual orientation or gender identity/expression!
+The Orlando Sisters gladly welcome people interested in becoming a Sister or a Guard regardless of race, religion, physical ability, sexual orientation, or gender identity/expression!

-However, to be a Sister of Perpetual Indulgence is not a short and simple process.
-By the time a Sister recites her final vows, she is ready to represent the order to her community and has earned the community's trust and respect.
-Although each house of the Sisters has different criteria for progression, the journey generally takes almost a year of blood, sweat and tears (blood from the fabulous shoes that don't quite fit, sweat from the darling black wool Chanel number you thought was a good idea for "parade wear," and tears from the eyelash glue that managed to seal your eye shut).
+However, to be a Sister of Perpetual Indulgence is not a short and straightforward process.
+When a Sister recites their final vows, they are ready to represent the order to their community and have earned the community's trust and respect.
+Although each house of the Sisters has different criteria for progression, the journey generally takes over a year of blood, sweat, and tears.
+Blood from the fabulous shoes that don't quite fit, sweat from the darling black wool Chanel number you thought was a good idea for "parade wear," and tears from the eyelash glue that sealed your eyes shut.

-The Abbey has four phases to learning what you need to know to becoming a nun or a guard: Aspirant, Postulant, Novice and Fully Professed.
+The Orlando Sisters have four phases to learning what you need to know to become a Sister or a Guard: Aspirant, Postulant, Novice, and Fully Professed.

 A Postulant is where the fun starts.
-For a minimum of three months your task is to learn about the Sisters and the Abbey.
-You choose a Big Sister or Big Brother to guide your journey, and start "manifesting" with a painted face and wearing an austere Postulant's Habit (plain gray with a white dress shirt).
-As a Postulant, you may paint your eyes, but keep the lips painted white, without any color.
-Symbolically this shows that you are learning through observation (the painted eyes), and can talk about your OWN personal journey, but are not qualified to represent the Order yet (no color on mouth).
-On a practical side, this gives you an opportunity to practice your make up skills, since everyone looks at your eyes first, you'll need it.
-When you have met the requirements, you would be evaluated, and voted to Novice.
-At this point, you can decided if you would like to continue as a Novice Sister or Novice Guard.
+For a minimum of three months, your task is to learn about the Sisters and the Abbey.
+During this time, you will choose a Big Sister or Big Brother to guide your journey and start "manifesting" with a painted face and wearing a Postulant's Habit (white clothing with a grey and white scapular and headpiece).
+As a Postulant, you may paint your eyes, but you keep your lips painted white, without any color.
+Symbolically this shows that you are learning through observation (the painted eyes).
+You can talk about your OWN personal journey but are not yet qualified to represent the Order (no color on your mouth).
+On the practical side, this allows you to practice your makeup skills; since everyone looks at your eyes first, you'll need it.
+When you have met the requirements, you would be evaluated and put up for a vote to move to Novice.
+After that, you can decide if you would like to continue as a Novice Guard or a Novice Sister.

-A Fully Professed Member, FPM, or "black veil" is a full member of the Sisters of Perpetual Indulgence.
-The white veil has been traded for black (or any other color).
-You then take your final vows of community service.
-This promotion also means that you are qualified to represent every other member of the order and are able to support your community to the best of your abilities and talents.
-Once you are a Fully Professed sister, you are a Sister for life.
+A Fully Professed Member or FPM is a full member of the International Order of the Sisters of Perpetual Indulgence.
+You will pledge your lifelong vow of service to the community, the Order, and each other.
+This progression also means that you are qualified to represent every other member of the Order and can support your community to the best of your abilities and talents.
+Once you are a Fully Professed Member, you are a member for life.

-If all of this seems like a good fit for you, and you think you have what it takes to become a Sister, please contact us at email@example.com
+If all of this seems like a good fit for you, and you think you have what it takes to become a member, please complete the application: